QuentinRa/intellij-ocaml-plugin/README-dev.md

 #### Build

 **Note**: it's "runConfiguration" and it doesn't necessarily build the project.
-Dune was implemented, try to integrate the build then copy it for use with OCaml.
-Also, what about passing args? build options?
+Dune was implemented, try to integrate the "build dependency" then copy it for use with OCaml.

 * [ ] Create buildConfigurations
   * [x] Basic Settings